 Tag Type Tag Syntax

 Primary tag [SaveStructure2DB;Axiom.Columns;CustomSaveTag=Name]

+Row [Save]

-Row tags [Save] [Delete]
+tags [Delete]

+Column tags Any available column property exposed from Axiom.Columns.
+See Defining the column properties in the save-to-database control row for a list of supported column properties.

-- Save Type 4 must be enabled for the sheet on the file's Control Sheet in order for the save process to occur. - The user performing the save must be an administrator or have the Administer Tables security permission. - If a column is controlled by an Axiom packaged product, then the column is locked and cannot be deleted or edited via Save Type 4 (with the exception of the read-only status). - Defining the save-to-database control row and control column
+- Save Type 4 must be enabled for the sheet on the file's Control Sheet in order for the save process to occur. - The user performing the save must be an administrator or have the Administer Tables security permission. - If a column is controlled by an Axiom packaged product, then the column is locked and cannot be deleted or edited via Save Type 4 (with the exception of the read-only status).

+Defining the save-to-database control row and control column